shermp/kobo-rclone/README.md

 ```
 A binary called `krclone` will be copied to the current directory.

+Note that fbink is now included as a static library, and should now be included in the main binary after this step.

 ### Obtaining rclone
 Rclone is available as an ARM binary.
 Visit the download page https://rclone.org/downloads/ and download the Linux, ARM 32-bit distribution from the table.